ZeroDeadDrop/ZeroDeadDrop/SECURITY.md

 - Your name/handle (if you want credit in the fix announcement)
 - Preferred contact method if follow-up is needed

-We will:
+I will try to:

 - Acknowledge receipt within **14 business days**
 - Provide regular status updates
 - Work with you to validate and fix the issue
 - Coordinate public disclosure only **after** a patch is available (usually 30–90 days depending on severity)

-We follow **Coordinated Vulnerability Disclosure** principles and will credit reporters unless you prefer anonymity.
+I try to follow **Coordinated Vulnerability Disclosure** principles and will credit reporters unless you prefer anonymity.

 ## Supported Browsers & Environments